Pediatric Blood Pressure Percentile Calculator

 About the Pediatric Blood Pressure Percentile Calculator

 Pediatric hypertension is increasingly recognized as a growing public health concern linked to the childhood obesity epidemic.
 Undiagnosed hypertension in children can lead to left ventricular hypertrophy, target organ damage, and increased cardiovascular risk in adulthood.
 The AAP recommends annual BP screening for all children 3 years and older, with earlier screening for those with risk factors.
-This calculator provides an approximate percentile classification based on age, sex, systolic and diastolic pressures, helping clinicians quickly identify children who may need further evaluation.
+It shows an approximate percentile classification based on age, sex, systolic and diastolic pressures, helping clinicians quickly identify children who may need further evaluation.

 Pediatric blood pressure cannot be interpreted with adult thresholds because normal values change with age and body size.
 This calculator turns the percentile tables into a quick screening classification so elevated readings can be recognized early and repeated appropriately.